Egypt: EGX concludes Wednesday’s trading session mixed

 PHOTO

 Arab Finance: The Egyptian Exchange (EGX) ended Sunday’s trading session with a varied performance.
-The EGX30 index rose by 0.17% to 39,132.25 points.
+The EGX30 index shed by 0.08% to 40,228.76 points.

-Foreign investors were buyers with EGP 46.001 million.
-Egyptian and Arab traders were sellers with EGP 22.095 million and EGP 23.906 million, respectively.
+Egyptian investors were sellers with EGP 48.706 million.
+Arab and foreign traders were sellers with EGP 30.662 million and EGP 18.043 million, respectively.

 © 2025 All Rights Reserved Arab Finance For Information Technology Provided by SyndiGate Media Inc. (Syndigate.info).